 Tax Audit Lawyers in New Haven

-Reasons For a Tax Audit in New Haven, Indiana
+Reasons For a Tax Audit in New Haven, Michigan

-Nonetheless if the IRS or other tax agency suspects actual wrongdoing by a New Haven, Indiana taxpayer, that's a different matter.
-There are numerous different reasons why a government might determine to audit a taxpayer.
+However if the IRS or other tax agency suspects actual wrongdoing by a New Haven, Michigan taxpayer, that's a different matter.
+There are several different reasons why a government might decide to audit a taxpayer.
 The most common one is suspicion that they have underreported their income.
-If a taxpayer buys a large number of expensive luxury items, but reports little or no income on their tax returns, the government will definitely want to discover where the money to buy all those things came from, and why it hasn't been declared as taxable income.
+If a taxpayer buys a large number of expensive luxury items, but reports little or no income on their tax returns, the government will definitely want to know where the money to buy all those things came from, and why it hasn't been declared as taxable income.

-How Can A New Haven, Indiana Tax Lawyer Help?
+How Can A New Haven, Michigan Tax Lawyer Help?